Only You (2018 film)

 Only You is a romantic drama written and directed by Harry Wootliff, and starring Laia Costa and Josh O'Connor.

+The film follows Elena and Jake who meet by chance on New Years Eve while fighting over the same taxi, leading to a seemingly brief encounter which evolves into a relationship.

 The film premiered at The London Film Festival, nominated both for the First Feature Award and IWC Schaffhausen Filmmaker Bursary Award.
 Only You won The Critics’ Award at the 30th Dinard Film Festival, two British Independent Film Awards, a Writers' Guild Award, and was BAFTA nominated.
 It received critical acclaim.

 Plot

 Elena, 35, is a cynic about relationships.
 Jake, 26, is a romantic.
 They meet randomly and have what they both presume to be a one-night-stand.
-They meet again, and consumed by infatuation, they spend day and night together, missing work, and talking into the early hours.
+Meeting again, and consumed by infatuation, they spend day and night together, missing work, and talking into the early hours.

 Jake seamlessly moves in with Elena and she reveals a secret: for fear of rejection she lied about her age.
-She's not 29, she's 32.
-Jake doesn't care and says she's gorgeous.
-A little later she's 33 'or 34 or 35?'
+She is not 29, but 32.
+Jake does not care, saying she is gorgeous.
+A little later she is 33 'or 34 or 35?'
 Jake puts the light on and points out she has aged six years in four hours.
-She says he'll be 30 when she is 40, and he might want to break up with her, but he says he doesn't care.
+She says he will be 30 when she is 40, so he might want to break up with her, but he insists he does not care.

 Elena insists the age difference is a problem - her parents' divorce has given her a fundamental mistrust of relationships.
-She pushes Jake away professing that she is ready to have children and he is too young – their relationship will not last.
+She pushes Jake away, professing that she is ready to have children and he is too young – their relationship will not last.
 Jake's mum died when he was seven and he was brought up by his father who was devoted to his wife, and has not had another relationship since her death.
 Jake has inherited a surety about love and commitment which Elena cannot resist.
-Jake tells Elena he wants nothing more than to make a family with her and he doesn't want to waste any time.
+Jake tells Elena he wants nothing more than to make a family with her and he does not want to waste any time.
 They start to make love.

-Six months later Elena isn't pregnant.
-A casual trip to the GP to check things are okay leads to tests at the hospital and a tense appointment during which Elena also reveals she had an abortion as a teenager, they are told that there is nothing wrong with either of them, but because they have been trying for over six months and Elena is over 35 years of age, they should put themselves on the list for an IVF date in another six months’ time.
+Six months later Elena is not pregnant.
+A trip to her general practitioner to check things are okay leads to tests at the hospital and a tense appointment, during which Elena also reveals she had an abortion as a teenager.
+They are told that there is nothing wrong with either of them, but because they have been trying for over six months and Elena is over 35, they should put themselves on the list for an IVF date in another six months’.

 Elena has a horrible sense of foreboding.
 They have already embarked on a journey from which there is no turning back.
-Jake is optimistic.
-He is convinced that they will manage to conceive before the months are up.
+Jake is optimistic, convinced they will manage to conceive before the months are up.
 Elena is uplifted by Jake's optimism and buys into the idea that they will manage to have a baby naturally.